 The most common cause of whiplash is car accidents, particularly rear-end collisions.
 In a rear-end collision, the head and neck are violently whipped from a stationary position forward and then back again, sometimes with enough force to injure the brain and spinal cord.
 Even at speeds less than 15 mph, the impact of any crash can cause whiplash, or “cervical acceleration-deceleration injury.”

-Herniated, ruptured, or slipped discs
+Herniated, ruptured or slipped discs

 Discs are the spongy cartilage shock absorbers between each vertebra in the spinal column.
-When the spine is subjected to force, these discs can rupture, tear, or bulge out, which collapses the distance between vertebrae and allows bone to rub against nerve roots — a painful situation.
+When the spine is subjected to force, these discs can rupture, tear, or bulge out, which collapses the distance between vertebrae and allows the bone to rub against nerve roots — a painful situation.